-Panicked residents stayed inside in all three states, and businesses shut down, even though officials said the situation was under control.
+Panicked residents stayed inside in all three states, and businesses shut down, but officials said the situation was under control.

 The militants used guns, bows and arrows and machetes in the attacks, officials said.

-The militants disagree with the government's teaching of Islam in the region, maintaining that the government allows itself to be influenced by Western values, and have been attacking government offices and Islamic clergy.
+The militants disagree with the government's teaching of Islam in the region, maintaining that the government allows itself to be influenced by Western values, and have been attacking government establishments and Islamic clergy.

 There is a history of religious violence in central Nigeria, where majority-Muslim north Africa meets largely Christian sub-Saharan Africa.
 Human Rights Watch estimates that more than 1,000 people were killed in riots in 2001.